fgerzer/apsis/documentation/index.rst

 Our goal is to provide a flexible, simple and scaleable approach - parallel, on clusters and/or on your own machine.
 Check out our usage tutorials to get started or the design pages to understand how apsis works.

-Apsis is open-sourced under the MIT license, see the `License file <https://github.com/FrederikDiehl/apsis/blob/master/License.txt>`_.

 Contents
 --------